Advice > Product management

 When it comes time for the actual interviews, those habits will reduce stress and help you deliver structured, confident answers.

-If you’re just looking for a jumping-off point, start with these PM interview guides:
+If you're not sure where to start, you can start with these PM interview guides:

 Once you’re in command of the subject matter, practice answering questions out loud.
 But remember, practicing alone can’t simulate thinking on your feet under pressure or handling unexpected follow-ups.